-- b.
-Interior dimensions of all livable spaces. - Furniture layout, including required amenities such as trash/recycling and required storage. - d.
+- 7. Unit Plan(s) (1/4" scale minimum) that includes: - a.
+Square footage of unit calculated from the interior of the unit exterior and demising walls. - b.
+Interior dimensions of all livable spaces. - c.
+Furniture layout, including required amenities such as trash/recycling bins and required storage. - d.
 Indication of required accessible path of travel. - 8.
-All exterior elevations (1/8" scale minimum) that includes adjacent grade up to the property line, street, or 20 feet beyond building (for sites without nearby property lines). - 9.
+All exterior elevations (1/8" scale minimum with orientation clearly indicated) that includes adjacent grade up to the property line, street, or 20 feet beyond building (for sites without nearby property lines). - 9.
 At least two (2) major sections (1/8" scale minimum). - 10.
 A signed and dated construction cost estimate. - 11.
 Rehabilitation projects only: - a.
 Applicants proposing a rehabilitation project must describe in the Design Narrative of the NOFA application the scope of work being proposed, including any major systems being replaced.
 Applicants are required to provide at minimum: - i.
 A Property Needs Assessment report. - ii.
 A Schedule of Values for the proposed work. - iii.
-Rehabilitation plans that indicate the proposed improvements (i.e. the number of doors, windows, and/or fixtures to be replaced). - b.
+Rehabilitation plans that indicate the proposed improvements (i.e., the number of doors, windows, and/or fixtures to be replaced). - b.
 A conceptual energy model, prepared and signed by the project Certified Energy Auditor (CEA), is required for rehabilitation projects.
 For the purposes of the NOFA submittal, the energy model shall reflect the project as presented in submitted architectural drawings.
 The energy model may be prepared using any acceptable methodology and software approved by the California Energy Code.
 A unit-by-unit energy model is not required as part of the initial NOFA application (simpler energy modeling protocols may be used), but the submitted energy model shall represent the means and methods proposed to achieve the specified margin. - c.
 Applicants proposing rehabilitation projects, as defined in this NOFA, shall comply with the Architectural Design Requirements to the greatest extent possible.